Oldman10000/ski-carinthia/README.md

 * #008100 'Ao English' - used for 'positive' buttons
 * #F95738 'Orange Soda' - used for 'negative' buttons

+There were a few images and icons used for the project, all within the 'skiing' theme.

 ![Colour Pallette](documentation/ski-carinthia_palette.png)

 ## Database Model